 Polk-Burnett Electric Cooperative is a member of Dairyland Power Cooperative (DPC) which is an electric generation and transmission cooperative.
-The Cooperative obtained all of its purchased power from DPC for the years ended December 31, 2017 and 2016.
-In 2017 and 2016, the Cooperative's total purchased power was \$18,316,353 and \$17,770,080 respectively.
+The Cooperative obtained most of its purchased power from DPC for the years ended December 31, 2018 and 2017.
+The Cooperative also purchases solar output from SoCore Energy.
+In 2018 and 2017, the Cooperative's total purchased power was \$18,755,516 and \$18,316,353 respectively.

-Under its wholesale power agreement, the Cooperative is committed to purchase its electric power and energy requirements from DPC until December 31, 2055.
+Under its wholesale power agreement, the Cooperative is committed to purchase its electric power and energy requirements from DPC until December 31, 2060.
 The rates paid to DPC are subject to periodic review.